Musachio/Ekhaya-36Tournament-website/README.md

 ## About

-Liverpool FC Website is a web application built to provide fans and enthusiasts with comprehensive information about Liverpool Football Club.
+Ekhaya#36 Tournament Website is a web application built to provide fans and enthusiasts with comprehensive information about Ekhaya#36 Tournament.
 It features:

 - **Home Page:** A visually stunning home page with a full background image and a central button for quick navigation.
-- **Squad Page:** Information on all Liverpool FC players, including managers and assistants, displayed in an organized card format.
-- **History Page:** A journey through Liverpool FC's rich history, with important events and milestones.
+- **Showcase Page:** A journey through Ekhaya#36 Tournament rich history, with important events and milestones.
-- **Titles Page:** A list of Liverpool FC's titles and achievements displayed in a professional table.
+- **Events Page:** A list of Ekhaya#36 Tournaments events displayed in a page.
 - **About Page:** Interesting and fun facts about Liverpool FC for fans and curious minds.

 ## Features